Gravitational instability in partially ionized plasmas: A two-fluid approach: Equilibrium and basic equations

 \section{Equilibrium and basic equations}

-We consider an unbounded, partially ionized magnetoplasma (e.g., a hydrogen plasma) consisting of electrons, singly charged positive ions, and neutral atoms, treating electrons and neutrals together as a single heavier fluid and ions as a separate lighter fluid.
-Thus, it is assumed that the electron-neutral and ion-neutral collisions occur more frequently than electron-ion collisions.
-So, regardless of the presence of neutral atoms, electrons and ions still exhibit fluid behaviors.
-At equilibrium, there are flows of electrons, ions, and neutrals; the uniform magnetic field is along the $z$-direction, i.e., $\mathbf{B}=B_0\hat{z}$, and there is a plasma density gradient, $dn_0/dx$, along the negative $x$ direction.
+We consider an unbounded, partially ionized magnetoplasma consisting of electrons, singly charged positive ions, and neutral atoms.
+We model this plasma as a two-fluid partially ionized plasma in which we appropriately combine the electron and neutral fluids by summation and difference of their respective fluid dynamical equations in the same manner as we obtain a single magnetohydrodynamic (MHD) fluid model by combining the electron and ion fluids in a fully ionized plasma.
+In this way, we get a negatively charged fluid with its own mass density $\rho$ and the center-of-mass velocity $\mathbf{v}$ defined by Eq. \eqref{eq-v-rho}.
+We study the gravitational instability (as described in Ref. \citep{chen1983}) by treating electrons and neutrals together as a single heavier fluid and ions as a separate lighter fluid.
+At equilibrium, there are flows of electrons, ions, and neutrals; the uniform magnetic field is along the $z$-direction, i.e., $\mathbf{B}=B_0\hat{z}$, and there is a plasma density gradient, $dn_{j0}/dx$ for $j$-th species particles, along the negative $x$ direction.
 We also assume that electrons and ions are cold, i.e., $T_e=T_i=0$, for simplicity, and the constant gravitational field in the positive $x$ direction, i.e., ${\bm g}=(g,0,0)$.
-This means that we are interested in the wavelengths much larger than the scale height for gravitational stratification.
+This restriction on the field means we are interested in wavelengths much larger than the scale height for gravitational stratification.

-Next, we proceed with presenting the basic fluid equations for electrons, ions, and neutrals, namely the continuity and momentum balance equations.
-In various symbols, we use subscripts $e$, $i$, and $n$ to stand for electrons, ions, and neutrals.
-Furthermore, we assume the mass relation among the species as $m_e\ll m_i< m_n$.
+Next, we present the basic fluid equations for electrons, ions, and neutrals, namely the continuity and momentum balance equations.
+In various symbols, we use use Gaussian units throughout the text.
+Furthermore, we assume the mass relation among the species as $m_{\rm e}\ll m_{\rm i}\ll m_{\rm n}$.

 The momentum equations for electrons and neutrals, respectively, are